Replacing the Thermostat in Your Hot Water System

 If your upper thermostat is faulty, the water tank will stop heating water entirely.
 If the lower thermostat is faulty, the hot water will only be lukewarm or it will quickly run out.

-Need a replacement thermostat for your hot water system?
+Get a replacement thermostat for your hot water system

 Your hot water system is a critical appliance that you take for granted until it stops working.
 Home repairs and replacements are achievable with a few common tools and with replacement parts from Wayne’s Wholesale Spares.
 We stock hot water thermostats, and a range of other parts to service and repair your hot water system, so that you can get the hot water back on quickly and easily.